phillbush/incipit/README.txt

 between the tag and the open curly bracket is the caption

 .Code Listings.
-The simplest figure is a code listing, an example of which, copied from the second edition of “The C Programming Language” book, is presented below.
+The simplest form of figure is a code listing, an example of which, copied from the second edition of “The C Programming Language” book, is presented below.

 CODE: Hello World. {
 	#include <stdio.h>